highsource/ogc-schemas/schemas/src/main/resources/ogc/waterml/ReadMe.txt

 Policies, Procedures, Terms, and Conditions of OGC(r) are available http://www.opengeospatial.org/ogc/legal/ .

+OGC and OpenGIS are registered trademarks of the Open Geospatial Consortium.

-Copyright (c) 2014 Open Geospatial Consortium.
+Copyright (c) 2015 Open Geospatial Consortium.

 -----------------------------------------------------------------------